The Value of ADA Signage

 c) Keyboard, representing a text telephone (TTY)

 d) Phone symbol with sound waves, representing the availability of a volume control phone

 Pictograms must include a 6 inch high background area with nothing inside other than one of the four approved symbols described above.

-a)Text descriptions are required for all signs that include a pictogram and label rooms or spaces
+a)Text descriptions are required for signs that include a pictogram and label rooms or spaces

 b) Tactile text should be directly under pictogram